chingu-voyages/v47-tier1-team-04/docs/CONTRIBUTING.md

 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

 People *love* thorough bug reports.

+This repository has a handy [bug report template](https://github.com/chingu-voyages/v47-tier1-team-04/issues/new?assignees=&labels=bug&projects=&template=bug-report-template.md&title=) you can use to make bug reporting simple and consise.

 ## License
 By contributing, you agree that your contributions will be licensed under its GPL License.